Mlawrence95/Python-for-Data-Science/README.md

 ![Wow, a plot!](./resources/first_plot.gif)

-### Introduction
+### Is a Python installation tutorial really necessary?
 One of the most common difficulties people have when getting started with Python is the installation.
-Folks frequently have issues not only downloading Python itself, but managing the external tools, or packages.
+Folks frequently have issues not only downloading Python itself, but managing the external tools (we call these libraries or packages).
 I'm going to walk you through using `conda` to build your first data science environment and hopefully avoid unnecessary trouble with what can be a messy install process.

-I'm going to assume you have minimal background with using a terminal or command prompt, but any experience you have will help.
+I'm going to assume you have little to no background with using a terminal or command prompt, though any experience you have will help make more sense of these commands.

 Let's get started.

 ### Installation